aaltsys/doc-server3/install/01_Appleboot.rst

 .. note::
    Either Linux will ask for a location to install the Grub boot loader, or a boot loader installation error will be thrown at the end of the install.
-   Grub is not needed because we are using :program:`rEFInd` to manage booting.
+   Grub is not needed if we are using :program:`rEFInd` to manage booting.

 Configure rEFInd
 =============================